vahtyah/LeetCodeSolutions/Backtracking/README.md

 [0216.
 Combination Sum III](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Backtracking/0216.%20Combination%20Sum%20III): Find all valid combinations of `k` numbers that sum up to `n`.

+[2698.
+Find the Punishment Number of an Integer](/Backtracking%2F2698.%20Find%20the%20Punishment%20Number%20of%20an%20Integer): Find the count of distinct prime factors of an integer

 ### ![Hard](https://img.shields.io/badge/Hard-f8615c)

 [0051.
 N-Queens](/Backtracking%2F0051.%20N-Queens): Place N queens on an NxN chessboard, ensuring no 2 queens attack each other